Plants to Try in My Yard

 Nodding Onion Allium cernuum grows 6-18 inches tall and 6-12 inches wide.
 The pink or occasionally white flowers appear in late spring to midsummer.
 Prefers full sun to partial shade and moist to somewhat dry well-drained soil.

 Kinnikinnick Arctostaphylos uva-ursi is an evergreen, low ground cover plant.
-It will grow in full sun to dappled shades and tolerates all but deep shade or exteme heat.
+It will grow in full sun to dappled shades and tolerates all but deep shade or extreme heat.
 Prefers slightly acidic, moist to dry, well-drained soil but will tolerate heavy soils.
 Space 5-8 feet apart.
 There is a related species Media manzanita (Arctostaphylos X media) which is a cross with hairy manzanita and Pinemat manzanita (A. nevadensis) is similar but with stiffer branches.

 Tufted grass Deschampsia cespitosa grows 2-4 feet tall and 1-3 feet wide.
 There are tiny flowers grouped into silky panicles on an upgrade stem in spring and remain until the following spring.
-It will grow in moist areas along shores, bogs, marches, grasslands, and ditches and on moderately drop slopes.
+It will grow in moist areas along shores, bogs, marshes, grasslands, and ditches and on moderately drop slopes.
 Space 1-3 feet apart.
 Wavy hair grass, a related species, occurs in BC and does well in dry, shady gardens.

 Serviceberry or juneberry (Amelanchier alnifolia) grows 8-18 feet tall and 6-10 feet wide.
-There is a dwarf serviceberry (Amelanchier a. var. pummel) that is a smaller shrub but hard to locate.
+There is dwarf serviceberry (Amelanchier a. var. pummel) that is a smaller shrub but hard to locate.
 Produces edible pea-sized fruits known as pomes that ripen to purple in mid-late summer.

-Western columbine Aquilegia formosa is a orangish-re and yellow flower.
+Western columbine Aquilegia formosa is a orangish-red and yellow flower.
 You can cut the flower stems back for a second round of flowers but leave seeds for the birds and self-sowing.
 It will grow in partial shade to light sun and can tolerate mostly sun with extra moisture.
 Grows in open to partly shaded moist, rocky or forested sites, along streams and seeps and in mountain meadows.

 California hazelnut Corylus cornuta var. californica is a deciduous, ornamental, multi-stemmed large shrub or small tree.
 It will grow 10-20 feet tall and 10-20 feet wide.
 A variety of species eat and disperse the nuts: chipmunks, squirrels, and jays.
 Rabbits and deer eat leaves and sprouts.